fluffy-kalashnikov/fluffy-kalashnikov.github.io/docs/kanban.md

 - [ ] I can click a button to only see programmer/technical artist projects/portfolio
 - [ ] Every project card has at least 2 screenshots at a consistent size
 - [ ] Text in home.html, list.html, single.html has consistent spacing and padding

+## In Progress

 - [ ] Adjust page width to be more comfortable for reading

-## In Progress

-- [ ] I can see an embedded resume PDF within 1 button click
-- [ ] I can download the embedded resume PDF within 2 button clicks

 ## Verify